jibsirirak/React-SalesApp/README.md

  -->

 ## Screenshots
 This is an example image

-- server UI

 ![Capture](https://user-images.githubusercontent.com/78865194/121832845-3ef17f00-ccf5-11eb-9c88-db02591a25d1.PNG)